flows-network/discord-polybot/readme.md

 This multi-purpose Discord bot offers a variety of functionalities.
 It can summarize text, review code, interpret medical reports, translate text to English, reply to tweets, and answer questions.
 It accepts both images and text as input.

+## Environment Variables

+Set `LLM_API_KEY` - the token that you've assigned to your own LLM service, and `LLM_API_BASE` (like "http://52.37.228.1:8080/v1"), the IP address at which you're providing your LLM service.
+Please note that you need to run your LLM service with OpenAI Chat compatibile mode.

 ## Features

 - **Text and Image Processing**: The bot accepts both text and images as input.